wp-plugins/atcontent/readme.txt

 #### Quote of the day ####

-If I want to knock a story off the front page, I just change my hairstyle.
+If I had to live my life again, I'd make the same mistakes, only sooner.

-Hillary Clinton
+Tallulah Bankhead

 == Examples ==